A Complete Guide to Lump Sum Lifetime Mortgages

-The scheme works by you selecting how much capital you need to unlock from your home to meet your financial needs.
+The scheme works by you selecting how much cash you need to unlock from your home to meet your financial needs.

 It means that you will take out a secured loan against your residence in exchange for a tax-free lump sum.
 Your provider will charge you a fixed interest rate on the amount you borrowed, with typically no obligation to make any repayments over the lifespan of the loan, even though you can opt to consider this alternative if required.

 If you choose not to make any voluntary repayments, then the interest will roll up over time with an ever-increasing balance.

 You repay the lump sum equity release when the last homeowner dies or relocates to permanent care.